8.6 ACADEMIC SUPPORT SERVICES

 8.6.4 Printing and Copying Services Classroom materials and other official correspondence or university documents may be reproduced on copy machines located in various academic buildings.
 In the interests of sound ecological practices, photocopying should be limited to materials that are essential to teaching or other university activities.
 Large scale copying and printing services are available at the Document Center in Lee Hall.
 Copyrighted materials must only be reproduced under certain very limited conditions in accordance with the guidelines for fair use as outlined in §18.104.22.168 of the United States Code, unless written permission from the copyright owner is on file at the University.
 Personal copies must be made at the user’s expense.

-8.5.5 University Bookstore The Bookstore serves as the agent through which course textbooks are ordered and sold.
-Textbooks for classes held at the Stafford Campus or off-site are sold by MBS, a textbook distributor that works with the Bookstore and delivers textbooks to students by mail.
-Instructors will find the textbook requisition, course pack request forms, and specific due dates on the Bookstore web page at www.umw.edu/bookstore (Select the option titled “faculty.”)
+8.6.5 University Bookstore Operated by Barnes and Noble College, the Bookstore serves as the a primary agent through which course textbooks are ordered and sold.
+Instructors will find the textbook adoption details on the Bookstore website (select the option titled “faculty resources”).
 The Code of Virginia § 23-4.3:1, “Policies Addressing Textbook Sales and Bookstores,” requires that Virginia public colleges and universities make available to students in a central location and in a standard format on the relevant institutional website the listings of textbooks required or assigned for particular courses at the institution.
-In order to meet this requirement, the University Bookstore will post textbook adoptions on the Bookstore website once titles have been researched and confirmed, a minimum of 6 weeks prior to the beginning of classes.
+In order to meet this requirement, the University Bookstore will post textbook adoptions on the Bookstore website once titles have been researched and confirmed, a minimum of six weeks prior to the beginning of classes.